kab-ph/blogpost_scadl/README.md

 Deep learning based side-channel attacks (DL-SCAs) are considered as a very powerful alternative to the well-known template attack for its ability to break protected cryptographic implementations.
 It has been adopted by most certification labs as an evaluation tool.
-SCADL [1] is an open source tool that implements the most state-of-the-art techniques.
+[Scadl](https://github.com/Ledger-Donjon/scadl) is an open source tool that implements the most state-of-the-art techniques.
 It integrates the following techniques:

 - Normal profiling: A straightforward profiling technique as the attacker will use a known-key dataset to train a DL model.
 Then, this model is used to attack the unknown-key data set.
 This technique was presented by the following work: [1](https://eprint.iacr.org/2016/921) and [2](https://eprint.iacr.org/2018/053).
 - [Non-profiling](https://tches.iacr.org/index.php/TCHES/article/view/7387): A similar technique to differential power analysis ([DPA](https://paulkocher.com/doc/DifferentialPowerAnalysis.pdf)) but it has the several advantages over DPA to attack protected designs (masking and desynchronization).